nithishkgnani/nithishkgnani.github.io/content/projects.md

 * _Novelty:_ Developed an algorithm that dynamically allocates different channels to 400 transmitters such that the packet error ratio is zero (PER = 0).
 {{< /details >}}

-_Note:_ Click on "👆 More details" links to open the detailed page about each project.
+_Note:_ Click on "👆 More details" links under the dropdowns to open the detailed page about each project.

 <!-- {{< tabgroup >}}